Yash-P88/IT206-P3-PacMan/Presentation.md

 1. **Random Movement**:
    - Picks a direction (up/down/left/right) randomly.
-   - Moves if it’s not a wall.
+   - Moves if it's not a wall.

 2. **Chase Mode (Simple AI)**:
    - Calculates Manhattan distance to PacMan.